 Did you know that National Geographic, Discovery and other major media companies choose the rainy season to shoot their wildlife documentaries in Tanzania?
 Tanzania weather is fantastic all year round and though heavy rains persist most afternoons in the rainy season, the natural environment comes to life.
 Nature is colourful, the grass is lush and green, beautiful flowers grow, animals find plenty of food, temperatures are nice and cool and, better yet, the main highlights of Tanzania are far less crowded with tourists.

-Another benefit of travelling in rainy reason is the lower costs of safaris and accommodation during the rainy seasons.
-The disadvantages of travel during wet season are that some accommodations are closed and the (sometimes) poor road conditions.
-Fortunately this mainly concerns the roads in the national parks in South Tanzania.
+Another benefit of travelling in rainy reason is the lower costs of safaris and accommodation during this low season.
+The disadvantages of travel during the wet season are that some accommodations are closed and the (sometimes) poor road conditions.
+Fortunately, this mainly concerns the roads in the national parks in South Tanzania.

 For those travelling to Tanzania during the rainy season, the following national parks are open and ready for your visit.
 Serengeti, Ngorongoro Crater, Tarangire, Lake Manyara, Lake Natron and Arusha National Park.
 The national parks of Tanzania that are better avoided during the wet season include Nyerere, Ruaha, Mikumi & Udzungwa.
 So if any of the latter destinations are on your must-do list in Tanzania, be sure to head out in dry season.

 The rain makes for a lush landscape with a high concentration of animals.
 This means plenty of opportunities to spot wildlife at their finest – and happiest!
 During the rainy seasons, animals are more active which makes for a fantastic safari experience.
 With an abundance of food and fresh water, animals roam in their thousands.
 The rain also protects the animals from the harsh heat of the sun.